Neuropathy (Peripheral Neuropathy)

 - No known cause: Some cases of neuropathy have no known cause.

 Symptoms of neuropathy vary depending on the type and location of the nerves involved.
 Symptoms can appear suddenly, which is called acute neuropathy, or develop slowly over time, called chronic neuropathy.

-Common symptoms of sensory neuropathy include:
+Common signs and symptoms of neuropathy include:

-- Loss of coordination.
+- Falling, loss of coordination.

-- Sexual dysfunction.
+- Sexual function problems.

 - Weight loss (unintentional).